alexgo-io/alexlab-doc/product-features/farming/key-concepts.md

 The tokens you have staked in the farm.
 When your staking period ends for a certain amount, those tokens will move from here to the [LP to claim](#lp-to-claim) section of the dashborad.
 If you staked multiple times at different cycles, the lock periods apply to each amount separately.

+### Average APR

+This metric represents the average of all your farming cycle APRs (both current and upcoming).

 ### Rewards to claim

 The rewards available for you to harvest.
 If you don't harvest, these rewards will accumulate over time.
 However, to maximize your returns, we recommend harvesting your rewards after every cycle ends.
 This way, you'll have them available to generate more rewards.